zachlatta/hackclub/workshops/dodge/README.md

 ## Attributions

+Thank you to the following people for making this workshop possible.

 - Lanea Zimmerman for the [Dirt Platformer Tiles](http://opengameart.org/content/dirt-platformer-tiles) tileset, which is used in the background image
 - The [Make Pixel Art](http://makepixelart.com) community for the [asteroid graphic](http://makepixelart.com/artists/anonymous/asteroid_33)